Divi Review 2026 – Is it The Best WordPress Theme? My Experience & Viewpoints

 If you’re like me and have previously worked with a drag-and-drop editor, then you might face some difficulty here.

-Many people have mentioned this, and I personally believe it too.
-If you’re in the same situation, then as a beginner, it might take you some time to get used to Divi’s row-and-column layout for a smoother page editing experience.
+Many people have mentioned this, and I agree.
+If you’re a beginner, it might take you some time to get used to Divi’s row-and-column layout for a smoother page-editing experience.

 How to Use the Divi Builder?
 (Page Editing from Scratch)